Your details have been received

 Thailand is also one of the leading destinations for medical tourism in Asia.
-From orthopedic surgery to major dental work and cosmetic enhancement, people flock to Thailand for world-class care and services at more affordable prices.
-If you are travelling and have an accident, its good to know you will be well taken care of in most of the hospitals in Thailand.
+From orthopaedic surgery to major dental work and cosmetic enhancement, people flock to Thailand for world-class care and services at more affordable prices.
+If you are travelling and have an accident, it’s good to know you will be well taken care of in most of the hospitals in Thailand.

 Since introducing universal healthcare in 2001, Thailand has made significant steps in developing a healthcare system that has been able to cover 98% of the population with affordable healthcare within a 10-year timeframe.
 Thailand is recognized worldwide for the quality of its healthcare services, ranking as one of the higher Asian countries for having a better healthcare system behind Taiwan, South Korea and Japan.